LucasArruda/Short-Tutorials/Touch-Handling-Cocos2D/P0/content.md

 gamernews_id: 366
 ---

+> [info]
+>
+> This tutorial is no longer current.
+Cocos2D 3.3 introduced new classes for touch handling (CCTouch and CCTouchEvent).
+See [this](http://www.spritebuilder.com/update) for more information.

 Cocos2d 3.0 comes with a completely overhauled touch handling system.
 This tutorial will provide you with all relevant information about working with touches:

 *   Accepting touches